derSoerrn95/alex/contents/examples/todomvc/README.md

 #### Prepare ALEX

 1. Start ALEX and login
-2. In the left menu, click on the item *App settings* and setup the path to a webdriver executable (preferable chrome)
+2. In the left menu, click on the item *App settings* and setup the path to a web driver executable (preferable Chrome)
 3. Hit the *Save* button

 #### Setup a TodoMVC project